ntoane/WEATHER-FLOW/UserGuide.md

 * Adding new models or modifying existing ones

   * Follow New Model Integration step by step instructions.
-* Incorporating additional data sources or features
 * Training custimizations:

-  * Trains ...
-  * Setting up the training process
+  * This includes the process of setting up the training process of a specific model

+    * This varies according to your model structure and needs to be defined within the Execute module in a python file.
-  * Defining loss functions, optimizers, and learning rates
+  * For setting loss functions, optimizers, and learning rates

-  * Training procedures and hyperparameter tuning
-  * Monitoring and logging training progress
+    * This can be done by navigating to the config files and altering the relevant option
-* Prediction & evaluations customizations:
+* Prediction & evaluations:

-  * Pred ...
-  *
   * Using the trained models for weather prediction
-  * Instructions for making predictions on new data
-  * Evaluation metrics and performance analysis (MSE, RMSE, MAE, etc.)
-  * Comparing the results of GWN and TCN baselines
+  * Evaluation metrics such as MSE, RMSE, MAE and SMAPE are already included within the platform and can be easily used for an analysis on your model.
+  * The baseline models of TCN and GWN are readily functioning on the repo and can be used as a baseline for comparing your model against.
 * Logging module:

   * The **modelLogger** class is essentially a wrapper around Python's built-in logging  library.
 It provides a way to easily log different levels of information (i.e., info, debug, warning, error and critical) from a specific model running on a specific station to a log file.
 It also allows enabling or disabling logging through the log_enabled parameter.